How to Know Reality

 The Holy Spirit can only work in you when you actually train, actually search, actually pray, and are willing to suffer for the sake of searching the truth.
-Those who do not seek the truth have nothing but letters and doctrines, and empty theory, and those who are without the truth naturally have many conceptions about God.
-People such as this long only for God to turn their fleshly body into a spiritual body so that they might return to the third heaven.
+Those who do not seek the truth have nothing but letters and doctrines, and empty theory, and those who are without the truth naturally have many notions about God.
+People such as this long only for God to turn their fleshly body into a spiritual body so that they might ascend to the third heaven.
 How foolish these people are!
 All who say such things have no knowledge of God, or of reality; people such as this cannot possibly cooperate with God, and can only wait passively.
-If people are to understand the truth, and to clearly see the truth, and if, furthermore, they are to enter the truth, and put it into practice, they must actually train, actually search, and actually hunger and thirst.
+If people are to understand the truth, and to clearly see the truth, and if, furthermore, they are to enter the truth and put it into practice, then they must actually train, actually search, and actually hunger and thirst.
 When you hunger and thirst, and when you actually cooperate with God, God’s Spirit will surely touch you and work within you, which will bring you more enlightenment, and give you more knowledge of reality, and be of greater help to your life.

 Today, everything starts from reality.
 God’s work is the most real, and can be touched by people; it is what people can experience, and achieve.
 In people there is much that is vague and supernatural, which stops them from knowing God’s present work.
-Thus, in their experiences they always deviate, and always feel difficult, which is all caused by their conceptions.
+Thus, in their experiences they always deviate, and always feel that things are difficult, and this is all caused by their notions.
 People are unable to grasp the principles of the Holy Spirit’s work, they do not know reality, and so they are always negative in their path to entry.
 They look at God’s requirements from afar, unable to achieve them; they merely see that God’s words really are good, but cannot find the path to entry.
 The Holy Spirit works by this principle: Through people’s cooperation, through them actively praying, searching and coming closer to God, results can be achieved and they can be enlightened and illuminated by the Holy Spirit.
 It is not the case that the Holy Spirit acts unilaterally, or that man acts unilaterally.
 Both are indispensable, and the more that people cooperate, and the more they pursue the attainment of the standards of God’s requirements, the greater the work of the Holy Spirit.
-Only people’s real cooperation, added to the work of the Holy Spirit, can produce real experiences and the substantive knowledge of God’s words.
+Only people’s real cooperation, added to the work of the Holy Spirit, can produce real experiences and the essential knowledge of God’s words.
 Gradually, through experiencing in this way, a perfect person is ultimately produced.
-God does not do supernatural things; in people’s conceptions, God is almighty, and everything is done by God—with the result that people wait passively, do not read the words of God or pray, and merely await the touch of the Holy Spirit.
+God does not do supernatural things; in people’s notions, God is almighty, and everything is done by God—with the result that people wait passively, do not read the words of God or pray, and merely await the touch of the Holy Spirit.
 Those with a correct understanding, however, believe this: God’s actions can only go as far as my cooperation, and the effect that God’s work has in me depends on how I cooperate.
 When God speaks, I should do all I can to seek and strive toward God’s words; this is what I should achieve.